Redesign With Prima Transfers are The Bomb!

 Where to Buy Prima Transfers

 Prima transfers can be purchased from a variety of places.
 If you have a local retailer check them out.
 Each local retailer’s inventory will vary, so you may want to give them a call first if you are looking for a specific transfer.
 I have so far purchased from Amazon, because they had what I wanted and the delivery was quick.
-But in the future I plan to support small business owners that will ship out the transfers.
 Check out https://www.redesignwithprima.com/all-stores to find options for both local and online retailers.
+The other place I find transfers is on Etsy.
+And, now Dixie Belle Paints are making their own line of transfers called Belles and Whistles.
+You can check those out here.

 Important Tip #2: Apply the transfer directly to the painted surface before you apply a top coat or sealer.
 This will give the transfer something to grip onto.